skills17/competition-manager/TROUBLESHOOTING.md

 __Solution:__

 Get your user and group ID by running `id` in your terminal.
-You need to tell docker to use these IDs by adding them to the `docker-compose.yml` at the `competitions-manager` level.
+You need to let Docker know about these IDs by adding them to the `docker-compose.yaml` file at the `competitions-manager` level.
 Replace `1000:1000` with your UID and GID respectively.

 ```yml
         ...